akhileshb13/showcase/README.md

 # showcase
-This repository contains my code samples
+This repository contains my code samples for Python and SQL